getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ##### UserAgent
 _Import name: `Sentry.Integrations.UserAgent`_

-This integration attaches user-agent information to the event, which allows us to correctly catalogue and tag them with specific OS, Browser and version informations.
+This integration attaches user-agent information to the event, which allows us to correctly catalogue and tag them with specific OS, Browser and version information.

 &nbsp;
 ### Pluggable Integrations